su1nta/Human_Detection_RCNN/documentation.md

 ### Table of contents
 - Project Abstract
-- Technologies used in the project
+- Methodology (How the project works)
-- Step by step implementation
+- Experiment
 - Result set (CSV format)
-- Visualizing result
+- References
-- Total time taken by algorithm

 ## Abstract
 Real-time object detection and tracking have become vital in various fields such as surveillance, autonomous vehicles, and human-computer interaction.
 In this project, we present a system that integrates Faster RCNN (Region-based Convolutional Neural Network) for object detection and DeepSORT (Deep Simple Online and Realtime Tracking) for object tracking.
 The system is capable of accurately detecting and tracking objects in real-time video streams, distinguishing between still and moving objects, and recording their bounding box coordinates along with unique IDs in a CSV (Comma-Separated Values) file.